Hint: hierarchical inter-frame correlation for one-shot point cloud sequence compression: Experiments

 \section{Experiments}

 All experiments are run on a desktop with an Intel Core i9-14900 CPU and an NVIDIA RTX-4090 GPU.
 We implement the codec in PyTorch~\cite{paszke2019pytorch} with TorchSparse~\cite{tang2022torchsparse} for sparse 3D operations.
-We use the torchac~\cite{mentzer2019practical} repository for entropy encoding without further optimization.
+We use the torchac~\cite{mentzer2019practical} for entropy encoding.

 \textbf{Dataset} We evaluate the MPEG 8i Voxelized Full Bodies v2 (8iVFBv2) sequences at 10-bit quantization across 300 frames: \emph{Loot}, \emph{Longdress}, \emph{Redandblack}, and \emph{Soldier}~\cite{d2019jpeg}.
 Unless stated, results are lossless coding.
 For each sequence we report the mean bits-per-point (BPP) over 300 frames.